 We recognize that “making the call” might be difficult for you.
 We make every effort to respond quickly to you and to help you feel as comfortable as possible when you visit with us.
 Let us know any concerns you may have, as we are always open to your thoughts.

-We also want to emphasize that marriage and couples counseling has evolved greatly in recent years.
+Marriage and couples counseling has evolved greatly in recent years.
 We have chosen to offer EFT because it is the most research-supported and scientifically based approach.
 We want to give our couples the greatest opportunity to rekindle their relationship.

 We encourage you to read more about Emotionally Focused Therapy with A Peaceful Life!